 As for the rebels, what did they do for the rest of the week?
 “We went training, but it wasn’t the same as racing,” Fondriest says.

-That was borne out by the form and fitness of Erik Zabel: the German won Tirreno-Adriatico’s last two stages, then added a second Milan-Sanremo (pictured above) to his palmares a few days later.
+That was borne out by the form and fitness of Erik Zabel: the German won Tirreno-Adriatico’s last two stages, then added a second Milan-San Remo to his palmarès a few days later.